mamonteiro-brg/Project-LEI/README.md

 This is a Project where we want to predict the safety of drug combinations.

 In this project we will analyse the following datasets:

   - SIDER
   - OFFSIDES
   - TOWSIDES

-TO analyse SIDER we will use Deedpchem
+To analyse SIDER we will use Deedpchem

 The Featurizations that will be used in the project: